Don-Haagen/Don-Haagen.github.io/_posts/2020-07-05-career-conversations.md

 ----
 ## Purpose Of First Meeting
 The idea with this agenda is to get to know the person better.
-What is most important for them how they got into the job and what they consider to be their strengths.
+What is most important for them is how they got into the job and what they consider to be their strengths.
 Also to gain a better understanding of their challenges today and to establish how often they want to meet with you.

 ### Agenda for the 1-1
 1. How did you start with programming?